holycrap872/ucls-ml-ai/CourseMaterial/01_sde_bootcamp/01_directory_management/lesson_plan.md

         - Show files (hidden) associated with a particular user
         - Use attaching files to email from `ProblemSetSkeleton` as example
 - Virtual machines
-    - The games you were playing was a computer in a computer
+    - The games you were playing run inside a "computer in a computer"
     - Like "the Matrix"
-    - Philosophical concept that we will return to
+    - Comes back when we set up CI/CD — that's a computer-in-a-computer too
 - Why knowing how to use the terminal is so important
     - ChatBots good at writing code
     - Knowing how to use what it spits out is more difficult